The Turks and Caicos in Movies, TV, Music, and Popular Culture

 Keeping up with the Kardashians

-The Kardashians have visited the Turks and Caicos multiple times, staying at Amanyara and also private luxury beach villas.
+The Kardashians have visited the Turks and Caicos multiple times, staying at Amanyara and also at private luxury beach villas.

-Worricker Trilogy - Turks and Caicos
+Worricker Trilogy: Turks and Caicos

 This film is part of the Worricker Trilogy and features ex-MI5 officer Johnny Worricker (played by Bill Nighy) hiding out in the Turks and Caicos.
 Part of the plot revolves around a scheme by a shady American businessman played by Christopher Walken.